learn-co-curriculum/dsc-regression-model-validation/README.md

 Let's say we want to predict the outcome for observations that are not necessarily in our dataset now; e.g: we want to **predict** miles per gallon for a new car that isn't part of our dataset, or predict the price for a new house in Ames.

 In order to get a good sense of how well your model will be doing on new instances, you'll have to perform a so-called "train-test-split".
-What you'll be doing here, is taking a sample of the data that serves as input to "train" our model - fit a linear regression and compute the parameter estimates for our variables, and calculate how well our predictive performance is doing comparing the actual targets $y$ and the fitted $\hat y$ obtained by our model.
+What you'll be doing here, is taking a sample of the data that serves as input to "train" our model - fit a linear regression and compute the parameter estimates for our variables, and then calculate how well our predictive performance is doing based solely on the "test" data, comparing the actual targets $y$ and the fitted $\hat y$ obtained by our model.

 ### Underfitting and Overfitting